Are you looking into how lawyers can work from home?

 Just like with anything in life, you can go down the wrong path, and that path is laziness with remote working.
 I have seen lawyers sleep in until lunchtime.
 It’s only a matter of time until they get a law society complaint or get fired, or both.

 I don’t have the kind of freedom where I can do whatever I want, I still must manage my law firm.
-The clients of our law firm don’t care where I am traveling, they want to get a resolve to their legal issues.
+The clients of our law firm don’t care where I am traveling, they want to get a resolution to their legal issues.

 An entrepreneur is someone who works 60-hour work weeks to avoid working 9-5 pm.
 I know it’s strange, and it’s hard to explain.
 But the thing I love most about being an entrepreneur is getting to pick my work hours.
 It’s also extremely exciting when a client leaves a good review, and I know we have helped someone with their complicated legal issues.